 Krzysztof Penderecki studied composition privately with Franciszek Skołyszewski, and then, from 1955-58, with Artur Malawski and Stanisław Wiechowicz at the Academy of Music in Kraków.
 In 1958, he began lecturing in composition at his alma mater, and, in 1972, he became a professor there, also serving as rector until 1987.
 He lectured, too, as an assistant professor in Essen at the Folkwang-Hochschule (1966-68) and at Yale University (1973-78).

-All I'm interested in is liberating sound beyond all tradition", he said at the time.
+All I'm interested in is liberating sound beyond all tradition.

 It is not important to me how the Passion is described, whether as a traditional or as an avant-garde work.
 For me it is simply one that is genuine.
 And that is enough.